albertz/commandergenius/readme.txt

 If you need support for C++ RTTI and exceptions you may use CrystaX NDK based on r4b: http://www.crystax.net/android/ndk-r4.php
 NDK r5b WILL CRASH on Android OS lower than 2.2, however SDL build system supports it.
+You may try to use CrystaX NDK r5b, which has that bug fixed, however currently NDK r4b is the most stable.
 You'll need to install Java Ant too.
 The most supported environment for this port is Linux, MacOs should be okay too.
 If you're developing under Windows you'd better install andLinux or Ubuntu+Wubi, to get proper Linux environment